richeyb/hello-world-tutorial-example/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+This is the full code repo for the tutorial series [Learning React With Create-React-App](https://medium.com/@diamondgfx/learning-react-with-create-react-app-part-1-a12e1833fdc).

 # Hello World Tutorial Example

-This is the full code repo for the tutorial series [Learning React With Create-React-App](https://medium.com/@diamondgfx/learning-react-with-create-react-app-part-1-a12e1833fdc).
+One of the major complaints that was always repeated about React was how difficult it was to get started building an application.
+Tools such as create-react-app, and examples such as this repository breakdown that barrier of entry and make it easier for everyone to develop up-to-date and modern applications.

 ## Getting Started